 Medical Treatments

-• Fleas - If your cat is overgrooming from fleas then using flea control should resolve this issue.
+- Fleas and other parasites: If your cat is overgrooming from fleas, then using flea control should resolve this issue.
+Other parasites are harder to detect and treat and may require medications from your veterinarian.

-• Allergies -If allergies are the issue, your veterinarian may want you to try a different food or start your cat on antihistamines.
+- Allergies: If allergies are the issue, your veterinarian may want you to try a different food or start your cat on antihistamines.
 In difficult cases, you may need to consult a veterinary dermatologist.
-He or she may recommend a steroid injection to give your cat some relief.
+They may recommend a steroid injection to give your cat some relief.

-• Infectious Disease -Your veterinarian can perform a skin scrape procedure or a fungal culture to rule out mites or ringworm.
+- Infectious Disease: Your veterinarian can perform a skin scrape procedure or a fungal culture to rule out ringworm or other infections.

 The behavioral treatment of overgrooming is more complicated since there are seemingly endless factors that can cause a cat to be stressed.
 What causes stress for one cat may not cause any issues for another.
-Removing the stressor is the key if you can identify it.
-There are some general treatments to help reduce stress in a cat who is overgrooming for non-medical reasons:
+Removing the stressor is the key.

-• Provide plenty of enrichment for your cat.
-Interactive toys or games, as well plenty of one-on-one time with your cat will help make it feel calmer.
+Interactive toys or games, as well plenty of one-on-one time with your cat will help them feel calmer.

-• Provide plenty of "safe" places for your cat to curl up and nap.
-Provide private spaces for your kitty and areas where she cat can get up high, such as cat trees.
+Provide private spaces for your kitty and areas where they can get up high, such as cat trees.
+Make sure they have plenty of places to curl up and nap.

-• Keep your cat's schedule as routine as possible.
-Try to feed your cat at the same time each day and don't move the food bowls around too much.
+Most cats don't like change, so try to keep this minimal.
+Try to feed your cat at the same time each day, and don't move the food bowls around too much.

 In the most extreme cases of behavioral overgrooming, your cat may need anti-anxiety medication in addition to the suggestions above.
 This doesn't mean your cat has to stay on the medication forever.
-The goal is always to wean her off the medication as she adapts to her environment.
+The goal is always to wean them off the medication as they adapt to the environment.

 A Permanent Cure for Overgrooming